On Radio

 Getting hot water to a remote sink -- fast

-Here is one that I answered a year ago, and have a better answer this year.
+Here is one that I answered one year , and found a better answer a year later.

 This is a really nifty gadget.
 As you can see in the photo, it is not very large, in fact it is installed under the sink.
 In essence it is simply a water pump.
 You have a direct wired button and/or a remote button that will turn it on.
-It has a temperature sensor that will turn it off when the water gets hot -- a feature that has won it some energy conservation awards.
+It has a temperature sensor that will turn it off when the water pipe under the sink is full of hot water -- a feature that has won it some energy conservation awards.
 So what does it do?

 The drawback to this type of a loop is that you will be putting water from the hot water tank into the cold water line and some people do not want to drink water that has been sitting in the hot water tank or hot water lines.
 The ideal installation requires a dedicated return pipe that goes from under the sink back to the hot water tank.
 Now once water enters the hot water tank, it stays in the hot side of the plumbing.
 This of course is more practical to do during construction or major renovations.